Reading time: About 3 minutes

 3-Set the same time and place for writing — and try to do it first thing in the morning.
 I hesitate to be dictatorial about writing in the morning.
 I know some people are night owls and find they accomplish their best work after 10 pm.
 I have been both a night owl and a morning lark in the course of my life (and I had no choice in the matter — my body decided without consulting my brain) but there are several reasons why writing in the morning is usually better:

 - We all have more willpower in the morning.
 Research by social psychologist Roy Baumeister has shown that we awaken each morning with the maximum amount of self-command that we will ever have and that it gradually runs out as each day wears along.
 Why?
-The diminishment of willpower is a result of the numerous small decisions that we make every day.
+The diminishment of willpower is a result of numerous small decisions.
 It’s as if our bodies will allow us to make only x number of decisions per day and, after that, our decision-making mechanism starts to run down.
 This is why some famously busy people (Steve Jobs, Barack Obama) seriously limited their wardrobes —black turtlenecks with jeans and identical blue or grey suits, respectively — so as to reduce the number of decisions they had to make daily.

 - If you accomplish something important first thing in the day, it will invigorate you.
 Your habit of writing first thing in the morning will set you up for success later in the day: you’ve done something you thought was difficult — the rest of your work will seem easy by comparison.
 Note that the morning-writing habit will also become a self-enforcing strategy: you’ll feel cheered by your record of writing success (remember: measured only by word count or time) that it will make you happier about working to continue it.